 On February 6, 2023, a powerful 7.8 magnitude earthquake struck southern Türkiye near the Syrian border at around 04:17 am local time, while most residents were still asleep.
 A second massive 7.5-magnitude earthquake hit at around 13:30 local time, with multiple violent aftershocks following thereafter.

-The 7.8 magnitude earthquake is the worst natural disaster to hit the region in nearly a century and it is turning into one of the worst humanitarian crises in recent years, creating needs on an unprecedented scale.In both Türkiye and Syria, an estimated 46,000 people lost their lives and more than 123,000 people were injured in a disaster which has been described by some as Armageddon.
-In both Türkiye and Syria, tens of thousands of people have been injured and millions of people have been left without food, shelter and proper clothing in the midst of cold winter weather.
+The 7.8 magnitude earthquake is the worst natural disaster to hit the region in nearly a century and it is turning into one of the worst humanitarian crises in recent years, creating needs on an unprecedented scale.In both Türkiye and Syria, more than 55,000 people lost their lives and nearly 130,000 people were injured in a disaster which has been described by some as Armageddon.
+In total, at least 15.73 million people in both countries have been impacted by the earthquakes.
+In both Türkiye and Syria, tens of thousands of people have been injured and millions of people have been left without food, shelter, and proper clothing in the midst of cold winter weather.

 For the 4.5 million people living in NW Syria, including 2 million children, the suffering is unfathomable.
 Syrians have already endured nearly 12 years of conflict, trauma and displacement, which has left the majority of the population in extreme poverty.
 And now the Syrian people are facing yet another tragedy.Despite a lack of heavy machinery and equipment, brave rescuers are racing against time to save those trapped under the rubble.
 In Afrin, Syria teams recently rescued a newborn baby (now named Aya) still tied by her umbilical cord to her mother.
 It is believed that the baby’s mother gave birth while buried under the rubble, and the child is the only member of her immediate family to survive the devastation.On the frontlines of the response, SAMS' heroic medical personnel, supported by a mission team of US-based physicians, are performing urgently-needed surgeries.
 SAMS Dr. Samer Attar described the situation saying, "20 surgeries our first day.
 Barely scratching the surface.
 It's heartbreaking."
 At SAMS-supported Bab Al Hawa Hospital Dr. Mustafa Al-Yamani, a neurosurgery resident treated 3-month-old, Mohammed who arrived with a fractured skull, so he was put on a ventilator under observation, and his condition has not stabilized until now.
 It is not known what happened to Mohammed's family.
 Another survivor, seven-year-old Khaled arrived at SAMS-supported Idlib Central Hospital after being pulled out from his collapsed home in Salqin, Syria.
 Khaled underwent an operation for a hip fracture and is now recovering.
 Khaled still does not know what happened to his family, as he is the first and only survivor.Eight-year-old Hana is still smiling despite the pain and suffering she went through, proving to us with her innocent smile that hope will be reborn, despite the tragedy that occurred.
 Hana was rescued from the rubble after being trapped for 37 hours.
 She was the only survivor in her family.
 Hana suffered numerous injuries after a wall collapsed on top of her.
 Here’s Hana recalling what she went through, "My father was at the door with my sister, and my mother told me not to wear my slippers and to run down immediately.
 Rocks were falling on us."